rwindegger/substrate-node-demo/README.md

 create pallets and flexibly compose them to create blockchains that can address [a variety of needs](https://www.substrate.io/substrate-users/).

-Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this demo and note the following:
+Review the [FRAME runtime implementation](./runtime/src/lib.rs) included in this template and note the following:

 -   This file configures several pallets to include in the runtime.
 Each pallet configuration is